madspaaskesen/gifmeta/README.md

 # 🦀 gifmeta

-**gifmeta** is a small, fast, and sacred tool for inspecting and editing GIF metadata.
+**gifmeta** is a small, focused tool for inspecting and modifying GIF metadata.
-Use it to extract loop counts, view frame delays, and set precise timing — all from the command line or via Rust.
+It’s designed for developers, artists, and anyone needing **loop control** and **timing tweaks** — fast and reliably.

-> ❤️ Built with love and clarity.
-No unnecessary bloat.
+> ❤️ Built with Rust.
+Sacredly simple.
+Zero bloat.

 ---

+## 🧍‍♂️ Why I Built This

+Because changing loop count or frame delays in GIFs was a pain.

+Most tools were too heavy, too raw, or lacked reliable preview/testing.
+`gifmeta` was born to fix that — with precise CLI commands, minimalism, and full test coverage.

+---

-## ✨ Features
+## 🔧 Features

-- 🔍 Inspect frame count, size, and duration
-- 🔁 View and modify loop counts
+- 🔁 Set infinite or fixed loop count (`--loop-count`)
-- 🕰️ Show per-frame delays (preview timing)
-- 🎯 Set a fixed delay across all frames
+- ⏱️ Apply fixed delay to all frames (`--delay`)
+- 🎯 Set specific frame delays (`--delays 1=30,4=60`)
+- 📤 Output JSON metadata (`--json`)
+- 🧪 CLI + doc tests for core functions
+- 🖼️ Side-by-side **visual preview reports** via `run-visual-preview.sh`

+---

+## 🙋‍♂️ Why Not Use gifsicle or gif-rs?

+You can — and should, if you need full encoding pipelines.

+But `gifmeta` wraps just the things most of us need *quickly*:
+- 🔁 Loop control (infinite or fixed)
+- ⏱ Frame delay override (global + selective)
+- ✅ Verified, minimal changes
+- 🔍 Human-friendly reports
+- ⚙️ Ideal for future GUI integration or scripting

+---

+## ⚠️ What It’s Not

+- ❌ Not a full GIF encoder
-- 🎯 Prepare for per-frame delay editing (coming in v0.3.0)
+- ❌ Not for image content editing
+- ❌ Not a general-purpose wrapper

+`gifmeta` lives in a small, useful space — metadata tuning and clarity.
+Nothing more.

+---

+## 🧠 Why This Exists

+GIFs are still everywhere — especially in messaging, memes, and UI loaders.
+But modifying timing or loop behavior often requires heavy tools.

+`gifmeta` lets you do it instantly, with:

+* 🦀 Native Rust speed
+* 🧼 Zero bloat
+* 🖥️ CLI-first ergonomics

 ---